-If you are ready to move on, then check out these worksheets and activities to help your student learn their multiplies of 3 in fun ways!
+If you are ready to move on, then check out these worksheets and activities to help your student learn their multiplies of three in fun ways!

-Start by printing out the number grid that highlights the multiples of threes.
+You will want to start by printing out the number grid that highlights the multiples of threes.
 Go over the numbers with your child and show how the numbers in red are all multiples of three.
 This is a simple study guide that you can use to point out all of the different multiples of three.

 In addition to these worksheets, you can use object lessons as well, such as separating marbles, checkers or familiar small toys to practice counting by multiples.

 Turn daily tasks into practice opportunities.
-For example, as you are making supper you can pull out a carton of eggs and have your child count them by twos.
-If you purchase a carton of 18 eggs, you can count them by threes quite easily.
+For example, if you are making supper you can pull out a carton of a dozen eggs and have your child count them by twos, threes, fours, or sixes.

 This type of practical reinforcement relates math activities to practical use and makes math part of their everyday life, helping them to remember the lesson more concretely.